zkMeLabs/mechain-contracts/README.md

 Thank you for considering helping with the source code!
 We appreciate contributions from anyone on the internet, no matter how small the fix may be.

-If you would like to contribute to Greenfield, please follow these steps: fork the project, make your changes, commit them, and send a pull request to the maintainers for review and merge into the main codebase.
+If you would like to contribute to Mechain, please follow these steps: fork the project, make your changes, commit them, and send a pull request to the maintainers for review and merge into the main codebase.
 However, if you plan on submitting more complex changes, we recommend checking with the core developers first via GitHub issues (we will soon have a Discord channel) to ensure that your changes align with the project's general philosophy.
 This can also help reduce the workload of both